 Babies with hyperglycemia often have no symptoms.

-Sometimes, babies with high blood sugars will produce large amounts of urine and become dehydrated.
-High blood sugars may be a sign that the baby has added stress on the body due to problems such as an infection or heart failure.
+Sometimes, babies with high blood sugar will produce large amounts of urine and become dehydrated.
+High blood sugar may be a sign that the baby has added stress on the body due to problems such as an infection or heart failure.

 Tests and Exams